 This year, April 20th was Easter.
 So that is my excuse for not remembering the Columbine High School tragedy on that date.

-I was reminded yesterday because I started re-reading my own book and the first chapter is about school safety and discipline.
+Re-reading my own book reminded me.
+The first chapter is about school safety and discipline.
 These are tough topics to cover in a short blog but here is the gist of it….

 Misconduct —be it disrupting a class, bullying, or outright violence—is a symptom.
-We would be foolish to think it will ever go away completely; we would be wise to recognize that we must always work to identify the underlying cause as soon as a problem is acknowledged.
-We shouldn’t just look away and think things will get better without conscious efforts.
+We would be foolish to think it will ever go away completely; we’d be wise to recognize and identify the underlying causes as soon as a problem is acknowledged.
+We shouldn’t just look away and think things will get better without considerable effort.

-Many school and community people do understand that the best thing we can do is prevent behavioral problems—the causes of the symptoms.
-The “means” aren’t easy but the “ends” are necessary for existence of a civil society.
+Many school and community people do understand that the best thing we can do is prevent behavioral problems.
+The means aren’t easy, but the end result is crucial to existence of a civil society.

 “In nature there are neither rewards nor punishments – there are consequences.”

-Today, I hope all will step back a moment to remember and consider what is important.
-And we should be thankful that some still remember the tragedies and many still work towards solutions — every day.
+Today, I hope people will step back a moment to remember and consider what is important.
+And we should be thankful that some still remember the tragedies and that many still work towards solutions — every day.